Anthony Wilding: Riviera circuit and Wimbledon semifinal

 Starting in February 1906 Wilding toured during almost the entire year across continental Europe and England, sometimes travelling by train but most often on his beloved motorcycle.
 For the first time he played the French Riviera circuit and won tournaments in cities throughout Europe including Cannes, Paris, Lyon, Barcelona, Wiesbaden, Reading, Prague, Bad Homburg and Vienna.
 At some of the tournaments in England and Europe he was accompanied by his father with whom he played in various doubles competitions.
 (Note: Anthony and his father entered the doubles competitions in Prague, Franzensbad, Carlsbad, Baden-Baden and Sheffield.)
 Together they won the doubles title at the Sheffield and Hallamshire tournament in June 1906.
 Wilding's run at the 1906 Wimbledon Championships ended, as it had done the previous year, with a straight-sets defeat against the veteran Arthur Gore, this time in the semifinal.
-After winning the singles title at the London Covered Courts Championships in October, beating George Caridia in the final, he travelled by boat to New Zealand (Note: Wilding made a stopover in Melbourne on invitation of Norman Brookes in order to practice with his prospective 1907 Davis Cup doubles partner and play the Victorian Championships.
+After winning the singles title at the London Covered Court Championships in October, beating George Caridia in the final, he travelled by boat to New Zealand (Note: Wilding made a stopover in Melbourne on invitation of Norman Brookes in order to practice with his prospective 1907 Davis Cup doubles partner and play the Victorian Championships.
 Wilding lost the Victorian singles final in straight sets to Brookes but together they won the doubles title against Dunlop and Heath.) and in late December in his native Christchurch won the singles title at the Australasian Championships, defeating Francis Fisher in the final, and doubles title, partnering compatriot Rodney Heath.
-A week later he also won the New Zealand Championship against Harry Parker in the final.
+A week later he also won the New Zealand Championships against Harry Parker in the final.
 At the 1907 Wimbledon Championships Wilding had the misfortune to be drawn in the same section (Note: During Wilding's career the draws at Wimbledon did not have seeded players which meant that the strongest players could be drawn against each other in the early rounds.
 A simplified system of seeding was introduced during the 1924 Wimbledon Championships when up to four players from a country were drawn in the four different quarters of the draw.
 The current merit–based seeding based on rankings was introduced in 1927.) as tournament favourite and eventual champion Norman Brookes who defeated him in their second-round match in five sets.
 (Note: Wilding won the All England Plate, a Wimbledon competition for players who were defeated in the first or second round of the singles event at the Wimbledon Championships.)
 Reluctant to return to New Zealand to practise law, as he originally intended, Wilding instead decided to play a circuit of European tournaments.
 During the 1907–08 winter, when tennis activity was at a low, he generated income as an English teacher and tennis trainer for aristocratic families in Bohemia and Hungary.
-In March 1908 he partnered Major Ritchie to win the doubles title at the South of France tournament against multiple Wimbledon champions Lawrence and Reginald Doherty.
+In March 1908 he partnered Major Ritchie to win the doubles title at the South of France Championships against multiple Wimbledon champions Lawrence and Reginald Doherty.
 Wilding won the 1908 Victorian Championships singles title after defeating Fred Alexander.